Blosc/JBlosc/Benchmarks.md

 Here are some benchmarks that have been created using  https://github.com/aalted/jvm-compressor-benchmark

-Right down a comparison using Silesia Corpus set of files with the best codecs in Jblosc versus some of the best compressors available for Java:
+Right down a comparison using Silesia Corpus set of files with the best codecs in Jblosc versus some of the best compressors available for Java.
+(Be aware that JBlosc uses ByteBuffer as input parameter, since is the most optimized structure to communicate with blosc through JNA.
+If you have a byte[] source you will have a slightest penalty transferring from byte[] to ByteBuffer.
+TRy to wrie always directly to ByteBuffer using put):

 Compression: